- Targets solid waste, wastewater, industrial odor, and advanced wound-care markets

 The company, based in Westminster, California, has developed several innovative and patented products targeted at three markets: water and wastewater treatment, industrial odor and volatile organic compounds (VOC) elimination, and advanced wound care.

-The BioLargo Water division develops the Advanced Oxidation System (AOS), a disruptive industrial water treatment technology designed to eliminate waterborne pathogens and recalcitrant contaminants with better energy-efficiency and lower operational costs than current technologies.
+The BioLargo Water division develops the Advanced Oxidation System (AOS), an industrial water treatment technology designed to eliminate waterborne pathogens and recalcitrant contaminants with better energy-efficiency and lower operational costs than current technologies.

-Clyra Medical develops products and solutions to safely treat chronic wound infections and promote healing while reducing the need for antibiotics.
+The Clyra Medical unit develops products and solutions to safely treat chronic wound infections and promote healing while reducing the need for antibiotics.

 How is it doing:

-The BioLargo Water subsidiary has had a busy year as well, kicking off in July with a pre-commercial demo of the company’s Advanced Oxidation System (AOS) to treat captured stormwater in Southern California.
-AOS technology combines highly energized iodine molecules with cutting-edge filtration materials to destroy bacteria and dismantle soluble organic contaminants.
+The water unit’s main product is the Advanced Oxidation System (AOS) that uses highly energized iodine molecules with cutting-edge filtration materials to destroy bacteria and dismantle soluble organic contaminants.

-In addition, the subsidiary launched a pilot program for the treatment of poultry wastewater at an Alberta, Canada processing facility and ran another pilot for treatment of microbrewery wastewater in Southern California.
+In addition, the water subsidiary has launched a pilot program for the treatment of poultry wastewater processing at a facility in Camrose, Alberta and is running another pilot for the treatment of microbrewery wastewater in Joshua Tree, California.